towolf/towolf.github.com/docs/PsychOneliners/SaveIdentityClut.markdown

 title: SaveIdentityClut
 categories:
   - PsychOneliners
+encoding: UTF-8
 ---

 savedClut = SaveIdentityClut\(windowPtr \[, LUT\]\)

-This routine defines a LUT or LUT\-type for use as identity gamma lookup table for applications that need such a table, e.g., Bits\+ box, VideoSwitcher, Video attenuators, the BrightSide HDR display etc.
+This routine defines a LUT or LUT-type for use as identity gamma lookup table for applications that need such a table, e.g., Bits+ box, VideoSwitcher, Video attenuators, the BrightSide HDR display etc.

 It writes the LUT into a config file.
 The function LoadIdentityClut\(\)